OpenSpace/openspace.github.io/docs/users/navigation/joysticks.md

     ...
 ```

-## OpenSpace keeps spinning even when the joysticks are not touched
+## Openspace Keeps Spinning Even When the Joysticks Are Not Touched
 This issue is caused by the deadzone being too small for the joysticks or the triggers on the controller.
 To fix it you can increase the size of the deadzone by editing one or two lines in the asset file.
 Start by opening the asset file corresponding to your controller in a text editor.
 You will need to change one or two lines of code that specify the deadzone size, below you can see an example for the PS4 controller (all other joystick assets look similar as well).

 ```